Modelence modules support a configSchema that lets you define typed, named

 Server-side

-const apiKey = getConfig('payments.apiKey') as string;
+const apiKey = paymentsModule.getConfig('apiKey'); // string

 Client-side

-import { getConfig } from 'modelence/client';
+import { createClientModule } from 'modelence/client';

-const currency = getConfig('payments.currency');
+const currency = payments.getConfig('currency'); // string | undefined

 Managing Values in Modelence Cloud